 5/ Common Heritage of Mankind and The Commons:

-It should be stated here that we strongly believe that our Mars land claim can accommodate the requirments of Article 1 of the OST… namely free access and use of the claimed land is available for all, for the benefit & interests of all and is the province of ‘Mankind’.
+It should be stated here that we strongly believe that our Mars land claim can accommodate the requirments of Article I of the OST… namely free access and use of the claimed land is available for all, for the benefit & interests of all and is the province of ‘Mankind’.
+We take that to mean that space and its resources are the responsibility of all mankind and for the benefit of all mankind … not all nations.
+Our claim includes the peoples of all nations in equitable numbers, hence very in keeping with Article I.

-Thus, if the Court requires it, we can accept the claimed land in the form of common land with all common rights as descibed above.
+Thus, as the Court will probably require it, we will accept the claimed land in the form of common land with all common rights as descibed above.
 Do note that in UK it is entirely possible to claim and buy common land (with the associated restrictions).
 Other countries may display variants of this (eg. Open range in USA).

 Does this acceptance not create unfair and damaging limitations to the possible profitable outcomes for our co-claimants whose small fees are aggragated to fund this legal registration process? … No it does not … we will explain this later in this piece, but remember also that our primary goal here is celestial safety through an OST update and ideally, UN Trusteeship of celestial lands and near-space (solar system).

 Ah, so that leads nicely to the UN Trusteeship issue.
 We say that through our successful registration of title deeds to land on Mars, the awarding court/registry will (as per our registration application and Declaration of Intent) place the titled land into Trust (The Mars Trust) with UN as Trustee.
-If the UN refused (very unlikely!) then Dr Phil Davies would assume the trustee role.
-All claimants become contingent beneficiaries.
+If the UN refused (very unlikely!) then Dr Phil Davies and another non-beneficial claimant could assume the trustee role.
+All other claimants become beneficiaries.
 Thus we will have effected UN Trusteeship of Mars Land.
 Thus under UN control, any associated mining contracts could be agreed and managed with appropriate limitations.
 The wider Martian lands would be protected and held in Trust for all humanity, as per the Common Heritage of Mankind.
 Thus we would have delivered actual implementation to another key principle in space law.

 6/ The benefits keep coming:

 Athough UN Trusteeship may not be optimal in the considerations of all space faring nations, it could prove very workable and certainly provides some organization and structure to a very uncontrolled and potentially dangerous situation.
 The benefit is further magnified if the UN manage to update the OST in line with the Mars Trust obligations.
 Simply put, if within 10 years the UN effects an OST update to the satisfaction of its General Assembly, then it may acquire all shares in the Mars Trust through a nominal fee payment to each conditional beneficiary (land claimant).
 This nominal fee payment shall be just $1000 in year one, but doubles annually thereafter, such that each payment would be $1 million after 10 years.
 Thus, if it acts early, the UN gains full control over the Mars Land in Trust for a bargain price (but still a decent dollar reward for our land claimants).
 It will also have managed to successfully update the OST.
-Whilst not binding, our expectation would be that this update would include some equitable framework for commercial exploitation (perhaps similar to the 1994 Agreement on Implementation of LOSC part XI), directions for space debris control and management, clarification on the non appropriation principle, plus preserved and new strength against space weaponization.
+Whilst not binding, our expectation would be that this update would include some equitable framework for commercial exploitation (ideally a huge improvement on the 1994 Agreement on Implementation of LOSC part XI), directions for space debris mitigation and management, clarification on the non appropriation principle, plus preserved and new strength against space weaponization.
+Ideally this framework would be governed by a responsible, pro-business user group.

 So, with respect to Space law, we believe we can surmount the mild resistance provided and successfully advance our Mars claim.
 With a very safe, controlled and optimistic outcome (if registration application successfull), an International Judge may decide to apply the lower proof bar that is acceptably required for Actual Possession of difficult barren land (rather than uplifting the requirement because of strategic value of Martian land)… and thus we may succeed in all our goals.